Say Anything... poster

 The inciting incident occurs at 11 minutes when Lloyd decides to call Diane Court and ask her out despite everyone saying she's out of his league.
 This decision disrupts his status quo of safe, uncomplicated relationships..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to After the graduation party date, Diane actively chooses to spend more time with Lloyd in the car instead of going home, beginning their genuine relationship.
+This demonstrates the protagonist's commitment to After the graduation party date, Diane actively chooses to spend more time with Lloyd in the car instead of going home, beginning their genuine relationship.
 She crosses into his world., moving from reaction to action.

 At 48 minutes, the Midpoint arrives at 48% of the runtime—precisely centered, creating perfect narrative symmetry.
 Structural examination shows that this crucial beat The IRS investigation into Diane's father James becomes serious; he's questioned about financial fraud.
 This false defeat raises stakes—the foundation of Diane's world (her father's integrity) begins to crack, threatening everything., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.